-See the fact file below for more interesting Christmas facts or alternatively you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
-This collection contains over 20 worksheet activities.
+See the fact file below for more information on the Christmas or alternatively, you can download our 39-page Christmas worksheet pack to utilise within the classroom or home environment.

 - For Christians, Christmas means the birth of Jesus.
-Jesus Christ is also known as the Messiah or Savior who was believed to be born between 7 to 2 BC.
-But it was only in the 4th century that the Roman Catholic Church designated the 25th day of December to be Jesus’ birthdate.
+Jesus Christ is also known as the Messiah or Savior who was believed to be born between 7 and 2 B.C.
+But it was only in the 4th century that the Roman Catholic Church designated the 25th day of December to be Jesus’ birth date.

 - During the late 1300s, the word “noël” was used in the English language.
 Noël came from the Latin word “natalis”, which means “day of birth.”